aduffy70/LabNotes/_posts/2016/2016-10-03-Testing-primers-for-Zymo-OneShot-methylation-2nd-try.md

     * Now that we have primers that we know work, let's make sure ALL of the Domestic and Wild turkey DNA samples are good.
     * Using our new 3-F to 4-R primers for the test.
   * PCR0233 results:
+    * All 4 of the Domestic Control templates failed.
+Everything else looks beautiful.
+    * Let's rule out operator error... the most likely possibility is I added those 4 templates to reactions 5-8 instead of 13-16 since they were side by side in strip tubes.
+Run those 8 reactions again."
+  * PCR0234:
+    * Rerun the EW control and Domestic control templates using the same primers as before (3-F to 4-R).